6 tips to drink more water

 Drink before you are thirsty

 Thirst is not a good indicator of hydration status.
 When you sit down, your body has already lost too much water and may feel tired.
-Take a bottle of water everywhere and drink it regularly to avoid this feeling.
+Carry a bottle of water with you everywhere and drink regularly to avoid this feeling.

 Increase your drink

-Foods high in water such as cucumber, lettuce, celery, radish, watermelon, tomato, spinach, pepper, strawberry, broccoli, zucchini, and other raw fruits and vegetables can help.
+Foods high in water, such as cucumber, lettuce, celery, radish, watermelon, tomato, spinach, pepper, strawberry, broccoli, zucchini, and other raw fruits and vegetables can help .
+Your daily water consumption.
 Do not hesitate to include them in your meals.